AbdullahAljaberi/signature-work-portfolio/README.md

 ## 🔰 Introduction

-This portfolio is my Signature Work submission for **CISC 480 – Senior Capstone** at the University of St. Thomas.
-As a Computer Science student, I have developed projects that reflect both my technical growth and personal values.
-Each project here represents a real-world connection: whether it's helping my family's business, exploring creativity through programming, or mastering the fundamentals of logic and interactivity.
+My Signature Work submission for CISC 480 – Senior Capstone at the University of St. Thomas is this portfolio.
+I have produced projects in Computer Science that represent my technical progress and my own beliefs.
+I work on these projects to directly connect with what’s important to me: business, creativity and solid logic.

-Through this work, I demonstrate not only what I’ve learned but also how I apply technology in ways that align with the **St. Thomas mission** — contributing to the common good, serving communities, and using knowledge for practical, meaningful impact.
+What I show in this work is both my practices and tech applications that fit the Saint Thomas mission which include contributing to the community, serving people and using knowledge in meaningful and helpful ways.

 ---